ropensci-archive/opendata/opendata.md

 -   <pkg>osmar</pkg>: This package provides infrastructure to access OpenStreetMap data from different sources to work with the data in common R manner and to convert data into available infrastructure provided by existing R packages (e.g., into sp and igraph objects).
 -   <pkg>osrm</pkg>: access OpenStreetMap
 -   The <ohat>R2GoogleMaps</ohat> (not on CRAN) package - which is different from RgoogleMaps - provides a mechanism to generate JavaScript code from R that displays data using Google Maps.
+-   <pkg>rcanvec</pkg>: Provides an interface to the National Topographic System (NTS), which is the way in which a number of freely available Canadian datasets are organized.
+CanVec and CanVec+ datasets, which include all data used to create Canadian topographic maps, are two such datasets that are useful in creating vector-based maps for locations across Canada.
 -   <pkg>RgoogleMaps</pkg>: This package serves two purposes: It provides a comfortable R interface to query the Google server for static maps, and use the map as a background image to overlay plots within R.
 -   The <ohat>RKML</ohat> (not on CRAN) is an implementation that provides users with high-level facilities to generate KML, the Keyhole Markup Language for display in, e.g., Google Earth.
 -   <ohat>RKMLDevice</ohat> (not on CRAN) allows to create R graphics in KML format in a manner that allows them to be displayed on Google Earth (or Google Maps).